markslilley/split-jtl/README.md

 `./split-jtl.sh 600 0 600 dummy.jtl`

 ### Output
 The output of the script will be new jtl files and new Jmeter HTML reports.
-So typically you will see the following files and folders for a full Peak+5 run.
+So typically you will see the following files and folders for a full 1 hour run split into 30 minutes seqments.
 Before execution the script will delete any previously created files listed below.

 #### jtl files
 - report0.jtl - Filtered copy of full report.
 It will remove any incomplete lines and ensures that column numbers are correct removing any problem lines.
 - report1.jtl - Peak 1
 - report2.jtl - Peak 2
-- report3.jtl - Peak 3
-- report4.jtl - Peak 4
-- report5.jtl - Peak 5

 #### HTML Report folders
 - report0 - Filtered copy of full report.
 It will remove any incomplete lines and ensures that column numbers are correct removing any problem lines.
 - report1 - Peak 1
 - report2 - Peak 2
-- report3 - Peak 3
-- report4 - Peak 4
-- report5 - Peak 5

 #### Temp files
-- temp0.jtl - this is a temp file created to leave the kpi-out.jtl unaltered but provide a working copy which has been filtered.
+- temp0.jtl - this is a temp file created to leave the original jtl unaltered but provide a working copy which has been filtered.

 #### Example Execution Output